Wilson13/vision-backend-app/README.md

 ## TODO

 - Still haven't figured a good way to reference Google Cloud Service Account key JSON file properly.
 Have tried downloading it and saving to file from AWS SSM Paremeter Store, but so far has failed to move it into the eventual deployed Lambda function's '/tmp' directory.
+- Drawing bounding boxes on uploaded and detected image works now, but not sure why some times one of the boxes is missing.

 ## References